phalcon-orphanage/docs/en/reference/tutorial-rest.rst

 Conclusion
 ----------
-As we have seen, develop Restful APIs with Phalcon is easy.
+As we have seen, develop a RESTful API with Phalcon is easy.
 Later in the documentation we'll explain in detail how to use micro applications and the :doc:`PHQL <phql>` language.

 .. _curl : http://en.wikipedia.org/wiki/CURL